 In the documentary space, Kat is the co-creator of The Oduoro Project, filmed over the course of several years in rural Uganda.
 The film explores the power of personal connection in motivating philanthropy, and the subsequent challenges and ethical complications that arise in international development ventures.
 The film is currently in post-production.
 Kat believes that through storytelling and filmmaking, we have an incredible power to reach broad audiences to change hearts and minds, and impact social change.

 Known for her ability to build dynamic teams, Kat frequently collaborates with filmmakers that share her artistic sensibilities, passion for storytelling, and with those known for their innovative approaches to production and distribution.
-Comfortable wearing many hats throughout the lifecycle of a project, Kat leverages her creative expertise to partner with thought-leaders in the finance and distribution space.
+Comfortable wearing many hats while managing projects, Kat leverages her creative expertise to partner with thought-leaders in the finance and distribution space.
 Currently, Kat is developing a diverse range of projects for film, TV, and digital with her team, and in support of filmmakers she mentors around the world.

-Recently, Kat was selected to join the inaugural cohort of the Constellation Incubator.
+Recently, Kat was selected to join the video team and company for the Social Justice Improv Project.
+In summer 2021, Kat was invited to join the inaugural cohort of the Constellation Incubator.
 Together with her design team, she is exploring how to build a more equitable, sustainable and healthy film industry for financiers, filmmakers, and audiences.
 Leveraging her skills as a producer, Kat seeks to build this sustainable community of shared values and resources through her latest venture, ChiTown Screenwriting.